dplanitzer/Serena/Commands/shell/Language.md

 These are the semantic rules of the language:

+* Expressions
+  * Everything is an expression
+  * An expression either succeeds and produces a value or it fails
+  * An expression that fails leads to the termination of the script
+  * The shell guarantees that no more side-effects will be produced after detecting an error and that the script will be immediately terminated
+  * The value of a block/expression list is the value of the last expression in the expression list
+  * A variable declaration produces a value of type Void
+  * An assignment expression produces a value of type Void
+  * A command whose stdout is captured produces a value of type String; a command whose stdout is not captured produces a value of type Void
+  * A pipeline whose stdout is captured produces a value of type String; a pipeline whose stdout is not captured produces a value of type Void

+* Commands:
+  * A command may take any number of parameters.
+How those parameters are interpreted is up to the command
+  * A command is expected to return a status.
+0 means that the command was successful; A value != 0 indicates that the command has failed
+  * A command produces a result/value by writing data to stdout
+  * The result/value of a command is by default not captured by the language runtime.
+A command must either appear in a context that implicitly triggers value capture (i.e. assignment) or it must be enclosed by '(' and ')' to capture the result.
+  * The captured result/value of a command becomes the value of the command invocation expression
+  * The result/value of a command that appears on the left side of the pipe operator '|' is always captured
+  * A command must be enclosed in parenthesis if it should be used as a factor inside an expression.
+The reason for this requirement is that this way it is obvious how far the (parameter list) of the command extends.
+I.e. it is clear that 'foo + 1' is always the command 'foo' followed by the command parameters '+' and '1'

+* Pipelines
+  * A pipeline is a concatenation of commands where the output of the command to the left of the pipeline symbol '|' is captured and made available as the input to the command on the right side of the pipeline symbol
+  * The first command of a pipeline may be an arithmetic expression.
+The value of the arithmetic expression is calculated and fed as input to the next command in the pipeline

+* Values
+  * Every value has a type.
+The supported types are Int, String and Void
+  * A value of type Void can not be assigned to a variable
+  * A value of type Void does not support any operations and thus can not be used as an argument in an arithmetic expression
+  * A command and pipeline which does not capture a value (aka the stdout channel of the command/pipeline is not being recorded) produces a value of type Void

 * Scopes:
   * The bottom most scope is the global scope which is established when the shell starts up
   * Every shell script invocation is associated with a scope